Traveling waves and homogeneous fragmentation: Discussion

-The fact that the processes in the above definition are martingales is not difficult to establish, we refer the reader to Bertoin and Rouault \cite{Be Ro} for further details.
-As we shall shortly see, consistently with the case of branching Brownian motion and branching random walks, it is the limits of these two martingales for certain parameter regimes in $p$ which play a central role in the analysis of (\ref{E: integ dif equ}).
-Note that the additive martingale is positive and therefore converges almost surely.
+The fact that the processes in the above definition are martingales is not difficult to establish; we refer the reader to Bertoin and Rouault \cite{BeRo} for further details.
+As we shall see, consistently with the case of BBM and BRW, it is the limits of these two martingales for certain parameter regimes in $p$ which play a central role in the analysis of (\ref{E: integ dif equ}).
+Note that the additive martingale is positive and therefore, converges almost surely.
 The derivative martingale, so called because it is constructed from the derivative in $p$ of the additive martingale, is a signed martingale and it is not a priori clear that it converges almost surely.
-Moreover, when limits for either of thee two martingales exist, it is also not clear if they are non-trivial.
-The following theorem, lifted from Bertoin and Rouault \cite{Be Ro}, addresses precisely these questions.
+Moreover, when limits for either of the two martingales exist, it is also not clear if they are nontrivial.
+The following theorem, lifted from Bertoin and Rouault \cite{BeRo}, addresses precisely these questions.